namit12ks/M-QAM-Performance-Analysis-AWGN/README.md

 ##  Algorithmic Control & Simulation Logic

-A custom MATLAB script (`run2.m`) acts as the "intelligent" controller for the Simulink model, executing a nested-loop simulation with several specific engineering optimizations:
+A custom MATLAB script (`runSimulation.m`) acts as the "intelligent" controller for the Simulink model, executing a nested-loop simulation with several specific engineering optimizations:

 1. **Automated Variance Math:** The script mathematically translates the target SNR (sweeping from 0 dB to 60 dB) into an absolute noise variance value based on the specific average signal power of the current M-QAM scheme.
 2. **Dynamic Constellation Scaling:** As the loop shifts the modulation order $M$, the script automatically recalculates the spatial boundaries and ideal mathematical reference points (`qammod`), ensuring the visualization scales perfectly.